PySimpleGUI/PySimpleGUI/readme.md

 See `Demo_Matplotlib.py` for a Recipe you can copy.

+### Canvas Methods

+TKCanvas - not a method but a property.
+Returns the tkinter Canvas Widget

 ## Graph Element

 All you math fans will enjoy this Element... and all you non-math fans will enjoy it too.